Living-in.EU Digital Assembly 2026

 15 April 2026 at 11:30 — 15 April 2026 at 12:30

-Panel discussion: Best practices from cities
+Panel discussion: Best Practices from Cities

 As cities are working to prepare for and adapt to climate change, they are increasingly using digital twins as part of their climate resilience strategies: Virtual models of the city based on real-time data allow local governments to simulate climate impact and test strategies to adapt to heatwaves and floods, or to manage energy grids, green spaces and low emission zones.
 However, digital twins rely on high-quality data, which requires collaboration from a complex network of stakeholders.